 Many insurance plans will cover a medical detox program if it’s deemed medically necessary.
 If detox is deemed medically necessary, it’s likely the individual will also need to enter an addiction recovery program, which is why many rehab centers offer both a medically-supervised detox program and addiction treatment.

 What Happens After Detox?

-Detox alone is not treatment for addiction; detox simply allows a person to restore physical health so they may respond to a treatment program.
+Detox alone is not the treatment for addiction; detox simply allows a person to restore physical health so they may respond to a treatment program.
 Detox is almost always followed by an addiction treatment program.
-Treatment methods included in the program should vary according to individual need, and may include behavioral therapy, counseling, medication, holistic and alternative treatments, and more.
+Treatment methods included in the program should vary according to individual need and may include behavioral therapy, counseling, medication, holistic and alternative treatments, and more.

 To learn more about medically-supervised detoxification and addiction recovery, call us today.

 American Society Of Addiction Medicine—Opioid Addiction: 2016 Facts And Figures

 National Institute On Drug Abuse—Commonly Abused Drug Charts, What Are The Long-Term Effects Of Heroin Use?